 Blondes must take special care to find a microblading specialist who knows how to match their brow color correctly to their skin tone, or else suffer the consequences of wanting to remove or hide their microblading results with concealer - something that is not recommended during the healing process.

 Emerging trends like ombre microblading prove how popular the process has become.
 Ombre microblading is another name for powder brows, which offers a dark and subtle but full look to the eyebrows.
 The tails of the eyebrows are generally darker as they fade - hence, the “ombre” title - into lighter ends towards the middle, near the center where the eyebrows nearly meet.
 Ombre brows can last for a similar period as microbladed brows - from two to four years - but they can’t be created with microblades, only microblading needles.

 Where Can I Find Microblading Specialists Near Me?

 From New York to Phoenix to Los Angeles and plenty of points in between, those in search of microblading experts can have their pick of people who have been well-trained in copying the look of natural hair for the brows and beyond.

-As reported by the New York City-based New York Times, fashion and beauty editor Soo-Young Kim noted that the best part of the trend toward lash extensions and microbladed brows is not merely the way they accentuate the eyes and frame the face with better brows, but "it's because they look amazing in photos and really make your eyes pop."
+It has been widely noted that the best part of the trend toward lash extensions and microbladed brows is not merely the way they accentuate the eyes and frame the face with better brows, but "it's because they look amazing in photos and really make your eyes pop."